philsupertramp/blog/src/notes/zero-shot-classification.md

 Alright, but let's assume we have a large enough corpus of text data and we want to pre-train a language model on it.

-For now, we'll use the infamous [IMDB dataset](https://www.imdb.com/interfaces/) as an example.
+For now, we'll use the famous [IMDB dataset](https://www.imdb.com/interfaces/) as an example.
 Just consider it as a placeholder for a large corpus of text data.

 To pre-train a language model, we can implement a transformer model using the [Hugging Face Transformers](https://huggingface.co/transformers/) library in Python.